Grammarly is a well-known grammar checker that helps you correct grammatical errors and spelling mistakes.

 That’s what makes Grammarly’s vocabulary checking software so beneficial.
 The words that you’re using might be correct, both grammatically and from a spelling standpoint.
 But if there’s a better word to put there that could help you overcome a passive voice and vary up your content, Grammarly will let you know.

-Varying up vocabulary is one of the hardest lessons that all writers have to learn to improve their .
+Varying up vocabulary is one of the hardest lessons that all writers have to learn to improve their writing style.
 Having a built-in virtual assistant to help you solve this annoying issue heaps a ton of value onto this service, making Grammarly’s cost all the more worthwhile.
-The or the , for example, can help make your sharper.
+The desktop app or the Grammarly Chrome extension, for example, can help make your writing style sharper.

 That’s why Grammarly allows you to set certain goals for yourself.
 The program then takes your selections into account when making suggestions.

-Your goals are set in five different categories.
-They are Intent, audience, style, emotion, and domain.
+Your goals are set in five different categories: intent, audience, style, emotion, and domain.

-The audience is important to identify, as that will dictate your overall wording.
-If you are speaking to experts on plumbing, you’re not going to explain the basic intricacies of the industry.
+The audience is important to identify, as that’ll dictate your overall wording.
+If you’re speaking to experts in plumbing, you’re not going to explain the basic intricacies of the industry.
 They know it already.
 If you’re trying to explain computer science to a general audience, you don’t want to load your content up with technobabble and jargon.

 Style and emotion go hand in hand.
 Are you being conversational, or is this a very formal piece?
-Knowing that will also help you decide if your emotion should be mild or strong.
+Knowing that’ll also help you decide if your emotions should be mild or strong.

 Domain speaks to where this piece is going to be featured.
 Is it technical?
 Is it a creative story?
 Knowing that gives Grammarly even more insight into how it should police your copy.